EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 $ nextflow run /PATH/mobilome-annotation-pipeline/format_mobileOG.nf
 ```

+Two additional databases need to be manually downloaded and extracted: [AMRFinder plus db](https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/AMRFinderPlus/database/latest) and the [geNomad database](https://zenodo.org/records/8339387) databases.
+Then you can provide the paths to your databases using the `mobileog_db`, the `amrfinder_plus_db` and the `genomad_db` respectively when you run the pipeline.

 Most of the tools are available on [quay.io](https://quay.io) and no install is needed.

-In the case of ICEfinder, you will need to contact the author to get a copy of the software, visit the [ICEfinder website](https://bioinfo-mml.sjtu.edu.cn/ICEfinder/download.html) for more information.
+However, in the case of ICEfinder, you will need to contact the author to get a copy of the software, visit the [ICEfinder website](https://bioinfo-mml.sjtu.edu.cn/ICEfinder/download.html) for more information.
 Once you have the `ICEfinder_linux.tar.gz` tarball, move it to `mobilome-annotation-pipeline/templates` and build the singularity image using the following command:

 ```bash
 $ mv ICEfinder_linux.tar.gz /PATH/mobilome-annotation-pipeline/templates/